Frozen-Fried/Frozen-Fried/README.md

 ## 🌙 About Me

 ✨ **Just a [Godot Engine](https://godotengine.org/) developer.**
-💻 I've been using this robot for 3 years and currently making my game CatNip neighbour.
+💻 I've been using this robot for 3 years and currently making my game **CatNip neighbour**.

 ---